 BBVA offers high interest savings accounts that can pay 1% and sometimes even more – a much higher savings account interest rate than you’ll find at most other financial institutions.

 By having your savings account at a separate bank from your checking account, you’ll be less likely to dip into it than you would if it was at the same bank you have your checking account at.
-And bonus: if you use a bank like BBVA you’ll earn a lot more interest on the money you save.

 6. They Work to Make Things Last By Repairing Before Buying